 Another option is renting a car/campervan from a hire company.
 The pros are similar to buying a car, regarding flexibility and freedom.
 Cons include that this option can be more costly depending on the length of the trip, and some companies have restrictions on going off-road in rental vehicles.

-Australian Travel Checklist
+Australian Backpacking Checklist

 Passport: Your key to getting to Australia, and getting home!